decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 A layer of anonymous encryption (employing ECDH-ES) may be applied around an authenticated encryption envelope (employing ECDH-1PU), obscuring the sender's identity for all but the recipient of the inner envelope.
 In the case of a message forwarded via mediators, anonymous encryption is automatic.

 #### ECDH-1PU key wrapping and common protected headers
 When using authcrypt, the 1PU draft [mandates](https://datatracker.ietf.org/doc/html/draft-madden-jose-ecdh-1pu-04#section-2.1) the use of the AES_CBC_HMAC_SHA family of content encryption algorithms.
 To meet this requirement, JWE messages MUST use common `epk`, `apu`, `apv` and `alg` headers for all recipient keys.
-They MUST be set in the `protected` headers JWE section.
+They MUST be set in the `protected` JWE section.

 As per this requirement, the JWE building must first encrypt the payload, then use the resulting `tag` as part of the key derivation process when wrapping the `cek`.